PhD Student Association

 PhDSA Council Members (Fall, 2019 – present)

-Emmaline Houston is a PhD Student at the Factor-Inwentash Faculty of Social Work.
+Emmaline Houston (she/her) is a PhD Student at the Factor-Inwentash Faculty of Social Work.
 Her research interests are focused on child welfare.
 Prior to beginning her PhD, Emmaline was an investigation worker at the Children’s Aid Society of Toronto.
 Emmaline is an active member of Research Watch, an inter-university learning partnership that tracks the major journals monthly and produces concise reviews of exceptional articles on child welfare.
 Emmaline has worked on the Ontario Incidence Study of Reported Child Abuse and Neglect 2013 and 2018.
 She is currently a Site Researcher for the First Nations/Canadian Incidence Study of Reported Child Abuse and Neglect 2019.